tw4l/brunnhilde/README.md

 ### Dependencies

-Brunnhilde was written for Python 2.7.
+* Brunnhilde was written for Python 2.7.
 It has yet to be tested with Python 3.x but should be (at least mostly) compatible.
+* [Siegfried](http://www.itforarchivists.com/siegfried) must be installed on your machine.

 ### Licensing